atomic14/command_line_chatgpt/README.md

 Otherwise, just use the default `main` branch and you'll be plugged into the official ChatGPT API!

-# Command Line Chat Bot
+# Command Line ChatGPT Bot

 This is a simple chat-bot that uses the OpenAI ChatGPT API.